promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 The best way to determine the exact footprint is via a simple test that allows you to perform some extrapolation when running the application in production.
 Here is how you should calculate the footprint:

-1. Start a single IMDG instance.
+Step 1.
+Start a single IMDG instance.
-2. Take a measurement of the free memory (use JConsole or jmap).
+Step 2.
+Take a measurement of the free memory (use JConsole or jmap).
-3. Write a sample number of objects into the IMDG (have a decent number of objects written - 100,000 is a good number).
+Step 3.
+Write a sample number of objects into the IMDG (have a decent number of objects written - 100,000 is a good number).
-4. Measure the free memory again.
+Step 4.
+Measure the free memory again.

 This test should give good understanding of the object footprint within the IMDG.
 Don’t forget that if you have a backup instance running, the amount of memory you will need to accommodate for your objects, is double.